rbkayz/sayan-interview/README.md

 ---

-### 1 - Listen to on-chain events for any transactions done by a wallet address that
+### 1 - Listen to on-chain events for any transactions done by a wallet address

-You can use any third party node service for this Build this on the Rinkeby Testnet of Ethereum
+* You can use any third party node service for this
+* Build this on the Rinkeby Testnet of Ethereum
-I will provide the wallet address to you as an input variable
+* I will provide the wallet address to you as an input variable

 ### 2 - Prepare two HTML templates (like emails) to inform a user about sent / received transactions

-One HTML is to inform a user of a received transaction One HTML is to inform the user of a sent transaction Make sure that all relevant information is included in the template (like gas fees, txn amount, block number, txn hash, etc.)
+* One HTML is to inform a user of a received transaction
+* One HTML is to inform the user of a sent transaction
+* Make sure that all relevant information is included in the template (like gas fees, txn amount, block number, txn hash, etc.)
-And make it look nice please!
+* And make it look nice please!

 ### 3 - Parse data from the transaction into the template

-You may use any templating service for this (like Handlebars)
+You may use any templating engine for this (like Handlebars js)

 ---